NevzatTalay/Capstone-Data-Scientist-Project-Sparkify/README.md

 2. Install dependencies using `pip install -r requirements.txt`.
 3. Open the Jupyter Notebook `Spark_Churn_Analysis.ipynb` in your environment.
 4. Execute each cell sequentially for a step-by-step walkthrough.

-## Acknowledgments

-- This project was inspired by real-world challenges in user analytics.
-- Thanks to the Apache Spark and Python communities for their invaluable contributions.

-Feel free to explore, analyze, and extend this project for further insights into user behavior and churn prediction.